sanand0/llmexcel/README.md

 When the `LLM()` function is called, it:

 1. Creates an OpenAI API request using the prompt, telling OpenAI to "Return only 1 JSON array".
-2. Passes it to Gramener's [LLM Proxy](https://gramener.com/llmproxy/), which passes it to OpenAI (unless cached).
+2. Passes it to [LLM Foundry](https://llmfoundry.straive.com/), which passes it to OpenAI (unless cached).
 3. Parse the response as JSON.
 If there are multiple values, return an array of values.
 4. If there's an error anywhere, return the error message instead